 Overall, a vacay fund makes travel more financially feasible.
 Know with certainty what you can afford.

 Instead of saving for a particular trip, get into the habit of saving for travel regularly.

 - Determine how much you want to save towards travel every pay period (weekly, biweekly, or monthly).

-Automation takes care of all the heavy lifting so you never have to worry about moving money into your travel fund.
+Automation handles all the heavy lifting, so you never have to worry about moving money into your travel fund.
 It’s done automatically for you.
 You’re essentially locking yourself in and sticking to your plans.

 Ways To Boost Travel Savings

 If you want to schedule additional automatic transfers after you get paid to accelerate reaching your travel savings goals, by all means, go for it.

 These additional deposits can be as small as $5 or as large as you can possibly afford.
 The rationale here is that these additional payments will boost your savings rate over time and help you reach your travel goals faster.